Eid Al Fitr 2026 staycations deals: UAE and Oman hotel offers for the long weekend | The National

 Aldhafra Resort

-Located in Abu Dhabi's Liwa Desert, Aldhafra Resort is offering 30 per cent off stays, a complimentary room upgrade and Dh150 dining credit for UAE and GCC residents.
+The resort in Abu Dhabi's Liwa Desert is offering 30 per cent off stays, a complimentary room upgrade and Dh150 dining credit for UAE and GCC residents.

 During the stay, guests will also be able to enjoy two of the resort’s curated desert and cultural experiences, including camel treks, henna art, sand bottle artistry, archery and sandboarding sessions.